 Under Field names, select FileName, and click OK.

-Tap the Tab key, type Page and a space.
+Tap the Tab key to move to the center tab stop and type Page and a space.

 On the Insert tab, in the Text group, click the Quick Parts down arrow and select Field.